 The History of Winemaking in Great Western

 The famous author Mark Twain visited Great Western in 1895 on his tour of the British Empire.
-When writing his travel book “Following the Equator – A journey around the world” he acknowledged the potential of the fledgling wine region, noting it’s potential for producing exceptional wine “The Stawell region … had great vineyards but the Great Western is regarded as a model.”
+When writing his travel book “Following the Equator – A journey around the world”.
+Mark Twain acknowledged the potential of the fledgling wine region.
+Noting it’s potential for producing exceptional wine “The Stawell region … had great vineyards but the Great Western is regarded as a model.”

-Whilst the Great Western wine region may not be as famous as some of our South Australian or even local Yarra Valley neighbours, wine production in our region dates back to the early 1850s and is home to some of the most famous vineyards in Australia.
+Whilst the Great Western wine region may not be as famous as some of our South Australian, or even local Yarra Valley neighbours.
+Wine production in our region dates back to the early 1850s.
+Great Western is home to some of the most famous vineyards in Australia.
 As a region we’re responsible for pioneering innovation around styles and winemaking techniques.
 Let us tell you a little bit about the history of our local region…

 The Emergence of the Great Western Wine Region

-In 1857 Monsieur Durant and another Frenchman established a small vegetable garden on the Concongella Creek in Great Western where they found a good market among the thousands of miners near the Ararat goldfields.
+In 1857 Monsieur Durant and another Frenchman established a small vegetable garden on the Concongella Creek in Great Western.
+They found a good market among the thousands of miners near the Ararat goldfields.

-In 1858 their garden was purchased by Jean Pierre Trouette and with the assistance of his wife Marie Blampied and her brother Emile, they set about expanding the property.
+In 1858 their garden was purchased by Jean Pierre Trouette.
+With the assistance of his wife Marie Blampied and her brother Emile, they set about expanding the property.
 At the time there were restrictions placed on the sale of land within 7 1/2 miles of gold workings.
 The miners acting through the Ararat based Mining Board were generally able to prevent any proposed land sales.
-Trouette had great difficulty obtaining a block at Great Western, and it was only after great persistence, that, in about 1862, he was permitted to purchase another small allotment on the Concongella Creek (behind where the Great Western Hotel now stands).
+Trouette had great difficulty obtaining a block at Great Western.
+It was only after great persistence.
+That in about 1862, he was permitted to purchase another small allotment on the Concongella Creek (behind where the Great Western Hotel now stands).